 If the Search Committee does not find a good match candidate, or if the Candidating Minister is not sufficiently approved by the congregation, the Search Committee may choose to participate in a 'second round' search.
 The second round takes place in the spring of the same year and is very similar to but much quicker than the 'first round,' since all of the relevant information has already been compiled.
 If this second round search is not successful, or if the committee decides it is not the best course for their congregation, then the congregation applies for an interim minister and can search for a new minister the next year, or later.
 This is disappointing when it happens, but far better than choosing a minister that is not a good fit.

-This year’s Search Committee has already agreed to extend our commitment to a second year of ministerial search if we do not have a successful search this year.
+This year’s Search Committee has discussed this eventuality and we are all willing to extend our commitment to a second year of ministerial search if we do not have a successful search this year.
 We take seriously our covenant with the congregation to find a minister who is a good fit.
 Successful searches, in the experience of the UUA, happen when congregations and ministers are both self-aware and patient.

 What else do I need to know?